terraform-google-modules/terraform-google-project-factory/README.md

 creates projects and configures aspects like Shared VPC connectivity, IAM access, Service Accounts, and API enablement to follow best practices.

+To include G Suite integration, use the [gsuite_enabled module][gsuite-enabled-module].

 ## Usage

 There are multiple examples included in the [examples](./examples/) folder but simple usage is as follows: